 School History

-The Eighties also witnessed some important events for St Catherine's.
-This decade saw the gradual withdrawal of Presentation Sisters, as they moved to other areas of pastoral need, with the last of their Order retiring in the late eighties.
-The first lay principal was appointed in 1986, thus beginning a new tradition for the school.
-With the construction of a new parish church, the old church building was refurbished to provide a Library and Hall.
-Also, the school ovals and adventure playground were established during this time.
+The Eighties were important for St Catherine's.
+The Presentation Sisters gradually left to work in other areas, with the last one retiring in the late 1980s.
+I 1986, the first lay Principal was appointed, starting a new tradition for the school.
+A new parish church was built, and the old church was turned into a Library and Hall.
+The school ovals and adventure playground were also created during this time.

 A Preschool was established in 2000 and a Transition Class in 2003.
 From 2007 to 2014, St Catherine's offered Prep to Year Seven.
-In 2015, Year Seven became the first year of High School in Queensland, thus making Year Six our Senior class.
+In 2015, Year Seven became the first year of High School in Queensland, making Year Six our Senior class.
 A pre-Prep year of Kindergarten, operated by the C&K Association, is provided on site.
 Centacare Child Care Services manage the Outside School Hours Care service who operate before and after school and vacation care.

 © Brisbane Catholic Education, St Catherine’s Catholic Primary School (2015)